lucidrains/soundstorm-pytorch/README.md

 - <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research

-- <a href="https://github.com/lucasnewman">Lucas Newman</a> for numerous contirbutions, including the initial training code, acoustic prompting logic, per-level quantizer decoding!
+- <a href="https://github.com/lucasnewman">Lucas Newman</a> for numerous contributions, including the initial training code, acoustic prompting logic, per-level quantizer decoding!

 - <a href="https://huggingface.co/docs/accelerate/index">🤗 Accelerate</a> for providing a simple and powerful solution for training